Finding True Freedom after Estrangement

 Because it may never come.

+Or if it does, it won’t arrive on your timeline—or in the way you need it to.
 Waiting for someone else to change keeps your life on pause.
-It keeps you tied to the very dynamic you’re trying to escape.
+Remember, it keeps you tied to the very dynamic you’re trying to escape.

 Responsibility as Freedom